 The Parent Company and its subsidiaries, VIEs and VIEs' subsidiaries were included in the consolidated financial statements where inter-company balances and transactions were eliminated upon consolidation.
 For purpose of the Parent Company's stand-alone financial statements, its investments in subsidiaries, VIEs and VIEs' subsidiaries were reported using the equity method of accounting.
-The Parent Company's share of loss from its subsidiaries, VIEs and VIEs' subsidiaries were reported as share of loss of subsidiaries, VIEs and VIEs' subsidiaries were reported as share of loss of subsidiaries, VIEs and VIEs' subsidiaries were reported as share of loss of subsidiaries, VIEs and VIEs' subsidiaries in the accompanying Parent Company financial statements.
+The Parent Company's share of loss from its subsidiaries, VIEs and VIEs' subsidiaries were reported as share of loss of subsidiaries, VIEs and VIEs' subsidiaries in the accompanying Parent Company financial statements.
 Ordinarily under the equity method, an investor in an equity method investee would cease to recognize its share of the losses of an investee once the carrying value of the investment has been reduced to \$nil absent an undertaking by the investor to provide continuing support and fund losses.
 For the purpose of this Schedule I, the Parent Company has continued to reflect its share, based on its proportionate interest, of the losses of subsidiaries, VIEs and VIEs' subsidiaries regardless of the carrying value of the investment even though the Parent Company is not obligated to provide continuing support or fund losses.

-This Loan Agreement') is entered in Beijing, the People's Republic of China ("PRC," excluding the Hong Kong Special Administrative Region, the Macao Special Administrative Region and Taiwan, for purposes of this agreement) as of August 18 of 2017.
+This Loan Agreement (this "Agreement") is entered in Beijing, the People's Republic of China ("PRC," excluding the Hong Kong Special Administrative Region, the Macao Special Administrative Region and Taiwan, for purposes of this agreement) as of August 18 of 2017.

-(1) LENDER: Shanghia Renren Automobile Technology Company Limited Registered Address: Room 917-918,No 328 Road,, Jiading District, Shanghai, China Legal Representative: Liu Jian
+(1) LENDER: Shanghia Renren Automobile Technology Company Limited

+Registered Address: Room 917-918,No 328 Road,, Jiading District, Shanghai, China Legal Representative: Liu Jian

-(2) BORROWER: Jian Liu PRC Identification Card No: 310102197211124453 Address: Room 1054, No 2, Lane 138, Nandan Road, Xuhui District, Shanghai, China
+(2) BORROWER: Jian Liu

+Address: Room 1054, No 2, Lane 138, Nandan Road, Xuhui District, Shanghai, China